To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Supervision

-Attending parents or legal guardians are responsible for the safety of their own children and their actions.
+Attending parents or legal guardians are responsible for the safety and actions of their own children.

-Group leaders need to train each group supervisors that they are not to be alone with any minor at any time.
+Group leaders must instruct supervisors to ensure they are never alone with a minor at any time.

-It is strongly recommended that group leaders have an appropriate screening policy for there staff that have responsibility for or access to campers.
+It is strongly recommended that group leaders implement an appropriate screening policy for staff with responsibility for or access to campers.

 Supervision of Specialized Activities